cloudwego/cloudwego.github.io/content/en/blog/news/Enhancing_Performance_in_Microservice_Architecture_with_Kitex/Enhancing_Performance_in_Microservice_Architecture_with_Kitex.md

 ![Image](/img/blog/Enhancing_Performance_in_Microservice_Architecture_with_Kitex/20.jpeg)

-For a detailed technical understanding of shmipc, you can refer to our previously published article: [_ByteDance Open Source Shmipc: High Performance IPC Based on Shared Memory_](https://www.cloudwego.io/blog/2023/04/04/introducing-shmipc-a-high-performance-inter-process-communication-library/).
+For a detailed technical understanding of shmipc, you can refer to our previously published article: [Introducing Shmipc: A High Performance Inter-process Communication Library](https://www.cloudwego.io/blog/2023/04/04/introducing-shmipc-a-high-performance-inter-process-communication-library/).

 ## Performance Test: